-- If you request a letter of reference from your undergraduate program's faculty, that faculty member will directly upload the reference to your desired graduate program's coordinator (listed below) that you direct them to.
+- If you request a letter of reference from your undergraduate program's faculty, that faculty member should email the letter directly to your desired program's graduate coordinator (see list below).
 You should not upload the reference letter yourself.

 - If you are unsure whether you need to submit references, please contact Stephanie Opalinski at firstname.lastname@example.org

-- There is no application fee for EAGr students but they should apply here using this link.
+- There is no application fee for EAGr students but they must apply here using this link.

 *As a result of COVID-19 we are allowing some flexibility with application requirements.
 Please continue to check this page for updates as they become available.

-It is feasible to combine an undergraduate engineering degree in one area with a MS engineering degree in another area (e.g., BS in Mechanical and MS in Industrial), though EAGr is primarily designed to benefit students who earn a BS and MS in the same field - it is still possible.
+It is feasible to combine an undergraduate engineering degree in one area with a MS engineering degree in another area (e.g., BS in Mechanical and MS in Industrial), though EAGr was primarily designed to benefit students who earn a BS and MS in the same field - it is still very possible to complete an interdisciplinary program.
 If you are interested in this, please approach your undergraduate coordinator in your current discipline and the graduate coordinator (listed below) in the program you are interested in pursuing for your MS.